Bucks vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Bucks Betting Records & Stats

-- The average point total in Milwaukee's contests this year is 230.2, 11.7 more points than this game's over/under.
+- The average point total in Milwaukee's matchups this year is 230.2, 9.7 more points than this game's over/under.

+- So far this season, the Bucks have compiled a 44-38-0 record against the spread.

-- Milwaukee has been the favorite in 66 games this season and won 54 (81.8%) of those contests.
+- Milwaukee has entered the game as favorites 66 times this season and won 54, or 81.8%, of those games.

 Heat Betting Records & Stats

-- Miami has played 41 games this season that finished with a combined score over 218.5 points.
+- Miami has played 38 games this season that ended with a combined score higher than 220.5 points.

-- Miami's average game total this season has been 219.3, 0.8 more points than this matchup's over/under.
+- Miami has had an average of 219.3 points scored in its games so far this season, 1.2 points fewer than this game's over/under.

-- So far this year, Miami has put together a 30-52-0 record against the spread.
+- So far this season, Miami has put together a 30-52-0 record against the spread.

-- Miami has a record of 1-4 when it is set as the underdog by +200 or more by oddsmakers this season.
+- Miami has a record of 2-7, a 22.2% win rate, when it is set as the underdog by +170 or more by bookmakers this season.

 Bucks vs. Heat Over/Under Stats (Regular Season)